nyxtom/reconcile.js/README.md

 # Reconcile.js  [![Build Status](https://secure.travis-ci.org/nyxtom/reconcile.js.png?branch=master)](https://travis-ci.org/nyxtom/reconcile.js)
-Reconcile is a simple diff, patch and merge implementation that leverages the reconciliation concept algorithm presented from Facebook's React.js library.
+Reconcile is a simple diff, patch and merge implementation inspired by Facebook's React.js approach to virtualizing the dom and performing updates through reconciliation.
 The goal of this library is to provide a very simple utility for performing diffs, patches and merges of html documents.
 The strategy is done such that you should be able to perform two-way or three-way merges depending on the context.
 Refer to